oracle/cloud-native-devops-workshop/apm/README.md

 #### Download the Oracle Management Cloud Master Installer & Registration Key ####

+The master installer is the starting point for all client-side Oracle Management Cloud components, such as the gateway, Cloud Agent, and APM Agent.
+In order to integrate APM into our build, we will need to supply this installer to our build process.
+To do this, we will start by downloading the tenant-specific master installer.

 Download the master installer for your tenant and make note of a valid registration key.
 We will incorporate these into our build process to automatically deploy the agent.

 [Sign in](../common/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign_in](https://cloud.oracle.com) and go to Dashboard Page.
 Click **Launch APM**.